Evidenced-Based Innovations

 Current Research:

-Beth has translated the Empowered Relief formula into digital formats that are tailored to people undergoing all types of surgery.
-This automated treatment is available to patients on-demand at home or in the hospital after surgery.
-This approach expands access to whole-person pain care for underserved populations.
+I translated the Empowered Relief® formula into a digital format that is tailored to people undergoing all types of surgery.
+This approach expands access to whole-person pain care for underserved populations at home or in the hospital.

 Study 1, Breast Cancer Surgery: